 by Ripley D. Fox.
 1996.
 Pub. by Editions Edisud, La Calade, R.N.7, 13090 Aix-en-Province, France.

 This book gives the most complete and practical information on growing spirulina.
 It should be consulted by health authorities and development decisionmakers, by spirulina growers and it can be used as a teaching text in universities.
 Dr. Fox explains the history of the cyanobacteria, Arthrospira platensis, popularly known as the blue-green algae spirulina… its composition, growth requirements and methods for managing the culture (from village level artisanal production to large scale industrial farms).
 Health benefits are described, with emphasis on its usefulness for combatting malnutrition.
 Giant farms using seawater are proposed for providing spirulina as a food supplement for the millions of malnourished children living today.
 Dr. Fox sees spirulina as a million dollar commodity in the near future.

-Cultivez Vorte Spiruline – Manuel de Culture Artisanale de la Spirulina.
+Cultivez Votre Spiruline – Manuel de Culture Artisanale de la Spirulina.

 by Jean-Paul Jourdan.
 1996.
 Mialot, France. (in French).
 English version Pub. by Antenna Technology, 1999.

 The author has been developing small scale spirulina projects in Europe and Africa.
 In this manual he describes how to cultivate spirulina on a family scale.

 Spirulina Platensis (Arthospira) Physiology, Cell Biology and Biotechnology.
 ISBN 0-7484-9674-3.